Japan

 From the campsite we headed to Otaru where we were going to catch a ferry that afternoon - but Charlie's 'bodged' back tyre had other ideas!

-We managed to limp into Otaru and luck was with us when we quickly found a bike shop run by 'Show' who made the tyre good, tubed it, and then changed all our brake pads - top bloke (see pic above)
+We managed to limp into Otaru and lady luck was with us when we quickly found a bike shop run by 'Show' who made the tyre good, tubed it, and then changed all our brake pads - top bloke (see pic above)

 So it was a night in Otaru.
 We booked ferry tickets for the next day and spent the next morning walking around the local market.